InclusiveClassrooms/skills-wheel/README.md

 * Start your phoenix server with `mix phoenix.server`
 * Now visit [`localhost:4000`](http://localhost:4000) from your browser.

+**NOTE:** If you are experiencing errors when trying to run the project then it might be because of the following:

+* `.env` file isn't sourced.
+Quick fix: type `source .env` into the command line at the root of your project
+* `psql` isn't running.
+Quick fix: start a `psql` server in your terminal

 ## Testing

 * To run the tests locally ensure you have run the above quick start steps